 In this activity from the University of Arizona, students take the role of a high school student who spends his paycheck randomly, without planning how he can manage money wisely.
 They will learn the many expenses that come up in life, how to prepare for them, and the value of saving money along the way.

 Spending Plan Shake-Up

 Another exercise from the University of Arizona, Spending Plan Shake-Up, this one requires kids to use their bag of goodies to make wise spending and savings decisions.
-They will learn that they need to put needs before wants, save as much as they can for significant purchases, and more, making this activity an engaging and interesting one for kids.
+They will learn that they need to put needs before wants, save as much as possible for significant purchases, and more, making this activity engaging and interesting for kids.